banana-j/bananaj/README.md

 }

 dependencies {
-    compile group: 'com.github.alexanderwe', name: 'bananaj', version: '0.5.1' }
+    compile group: 'com.github.banana-j', name: 'bananaj', version: '0.6.1' }
 ```

-If you are not using Maven or Gradle you can download the latest `fat jar` from the [releases section](https://github.com/alexanderwe/bananaj/releases).
+If you are not using Maven or Gradle you can download the latest `fat jar` from the [releases section](https://github.com/banana-j/bananaj/releases).

 ## MailChimpObject class
 Most of the com.github.alexanderwe.bananaj.model classes extend the MailChimpObject class.They are immutable, to prevent asynchronous data between the client and the MailChimp server.